 When I look at Vermeer, I am not anxious to discover the floor tiling and lime wash of a seventeenth century Dutch interior, nor what was eaten at breakfast, or achieved during the rest of the day – I can find all of that in a book or at the museum, and most interesting it is – but it is likely to make me feel the differences between then and now – the changes of habit and understanding.
 What a Vermeer can give me – simultaneously, is the sense of being inside someone else’s thoughts – a very acute sense of that person’s reality, and an acute sense of my own reality, – parts of my own nature so easily lost in the rush and hazard of the day.

+But, you might say – why art and not history?
+If we don’t want to lose the past, let’s study it.
+Forget the verse and the oil paintings; let’s have the facts.
 Well, of course we should study history, and art has its own history, which should not be neglected.
 But if history is fact – or a version of the facts, art is memory, the personal place that connects us as people, not simply as observers.

+When Picasso painted GUERNICA, there was the fact of the Spanish Civil War, and we can find that in the history books, but Picasso’s response, his shaping of the turbulent and torn emotions of that war – of that betrayal, allows us now, when we stand in front of GUERNICA, to recognise ourselves in the picture – no longer outside an event, understanding it as part of a vanished past, but inside an event, understanding it as part of our past.
+The cup is passed from hand to hand.
 And it doesn’t matter either – if the subject of the painting is an apple or a saucepan, or a young woman rising from the sea in a shell, what matters is the authenticity of the piece – not faked not manufactured, and with that authenticity comes authority – this really happened, and in some strange way goes on happening, now, right in front of me.
 Not history – but a personal record that passes out of the purely personal, into the public domain, and by a similar act of magic, becomes a personal record of my own.

+The Jews, an artistic and poetic people, as well as people of deep spiritual understanding, know well how potent is personal record, and how culture can be passed on through stories and images.
+The Feast of the Passover does this beautifully, where down through time, the youngest child asks four questions, beginning with, ‘Why is this night different to all other nights?’
 A question about what is different finds its answer in continuity.
 Art is on this same wave-length – in all its change and diversity, art passes on essential and permanent truths about the human condition.
 History and memory – what happened, what is understood, what was lost, what is kept, are held in trust generation to generation.
 A unique record, our record, not a museum – our life.

 Not many people, I guess, know much about the Peace of Utrecht, but if I play Handel’s Te Deum, composed especially for the Treaty, a long-gone historical fact is allowed to flow again.
 The music unlocks the moment – we are not outside – we are inside.
 Time’s witness, not time’s loss.